excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### 📊 Excalicharts

-While we aim to keep Excalidraw simple to use, sometimes we hide little easter eggs that you need to find out for yourself (or follow our [Twitter account](https://twitter.com/excalidraw)).
-For example, you can copy any two column data from Excel, Spreadsheets, or comma separated values (CSV) from a text file and paste them into Excalidraw to get a nice chart out of it.
-The [first implementation](https://github.com/excalidraw/excalidraw/pull/1723) was done by [petehunt](https://github.com/petehunt) and the [improvements](https://github.com/excalidraw/excalidraw/pull/2495) by [lipis](https://github.com/lipis).
+While we aim to keep Excalidraw simple to use, sometimes we hide little easter eggs that you need to find out for yourself (or find some hints by following our [Twitter account](https://twitter.com/excalidraw)).
+For example, you can copy any two-column dataset from a spreadsheet, or comma separated values (CSV) from a text file, and paste them into Excalidraw to quickly produce a chart.
+The [first implementation](https://github.com/excalidraw/excalidraw/pull/1723) was done by [petehunt](https://github.com/petehunt) and several [improvements](https://github.com/excalidraw/excalidraw/pull/2495) were made by [lipis](https://github.com/lipis).

 ### ✍️ Free Draw mode